MostlyFocusedMike/node-notes/DOCS.md

-## How does highlighting work?
-For highlighting, Ollie uses [Highlight.js](https://highlightjs.org) which has a nice default option so users don't have to specify the code language if they don't want.
-Specifically, Ollie alters the marked Renderer's behavioir.
-Now, when it comes across a code block in the markdown it will convert that text according to highlight.js.

-However, if a user fails to specify the languge a LOT then the performance will lag (or maybe if it's old hardware) so TODO: add a way to turn this behavior off using a button with state.
+# Highlighting and Ollie
+For highlighting code blocks, Ollie uses [Highlight.js](https://highlightjs.org) with the marked renderer.

 ## Specifying a language
-Highlight.js' auto detection can slow you down, so whenever possible, specify the language.
-Do this by putting it next to the ``` without any space. (ignore that \ that is just so we github doesn't actually turn the triple ticks into a code block)
+`Highlight.js`'s auto detection can slow you down, so always specify the language for a code block like so:

-\```js
+\```js\
-// this code block would be highlighted as javascript let x = 2;
+// this code block would be highlighted as javascript\
+let x = 2;\
 \```

 if you want no highlighting:

-\```plaintext
+\```plaintext\
-this will just be monospace font, maybe good for console logs
+this will just be monospace font, maybe good for console logs\
 \```

 In the rendered markdown, the language won't be there.
 For a list of available langauges to choose from, check [highlight's list](https://highlightjs.org/static/demo/).